grpc/grpc.io/content/docs/languages/go/quickstart.md

 Before you can use the new service method, you need to recompile the updated `.proto` file.

-While still in the `examples/helloworld` directory, run the following commands:
+While still in the `examples/helloworld` directory, run the following command:

 ```sh
 $ protoc --go_out=. --go_opt=paths=source_relative \